cyrbon/props-models-and-benchmarks/README.md

 polymorphic react props in Purescript.
 This is, by no means, all possible ways you can express props in PS.
 In fact, many old libraries model props as an `Array ReactProps`.
-However, it does not provide safety, and does an extra step conventing array to object and back.
+However, it does not provide safety, and does an extra step conventing the array to an object and back.

 Starting from `PS 0.11`, it's possible to model props in a much more efficient and elegant way using `Union`s.
 It does however involve overlapping instances.